How to Avoid Heat-Related Illness as Temperatures Soar

 Stay cool, stay hydrated, and stay connected during extreme heat.

-As temperatures climb in areas of San Luis Obispo County, the Public Health Department encourages residents to protect themselves from heat-related illness and check on those who may be especially at risk.
+As an extended heat wave with temperatures predicted to reach 110 degrees approaches some inland areas of San Luis Obispo County, the Public Health Department encourages residents to protect themselves from heat-related illness and to check on those who may be especially at risk.
+This includes children, the elderly, people with health conditions, and people who work outdoors.

-You can reduce the risk of heat-related illness by staying cool, staying hydrated, and staying connected during extreme heat.
+To reduce the risk of heat-related illness, health officials advise staying cool, staying hydrated, and staying connected during extreme heat waves.

 - Avoid exercising or working outdoors during the hottest times of day.
 Take advantage of cooler early morning and later evening hours.
 If you must exercise or work outdoors in the heat, pace yourself and take frequent breaks.